telerik/xamarin-forms-docs/installation-and-deployment/important-changes.md

 - **Windows Phone**:
 Telerik.XamarinForms.Common.WinPhone.dll

-> You will have to make these changes to your application if you update from a previous version of UI for Xamarin Forms.
+> You will have to make these changes to your application if you update from a previous version of UI for Xamarin suite.

 The other changes are mainly related to type conversion.
 We have restructured our code and we have introduced new ways to define conversion between CLR and native objects.
 We have also added support for automatic CLR to native types conversion and in most of the cases you will not need to know that such thing exists.